Agora-Lab-AI/The-Distiller/README.md

 # Agora
-Agora is the new open source Multi-Modality AI Research Organization devoted to advancing Humanity!
+Agora is an new open source Multi-Modality AI Research Organization devoted to advancing Humanity!

 ![Agora banner](agora-banner.png)